smurthys/smurthys.github.io/engagement.md

 I generally do not expect [honorarium](https://en.wikipedia.org/wiki/Honorarium) for a day visit, but appreciate it and accept it as a token of respect.
 It is important to clarify that I entertain day visits for intellectual satisfaction.
 I spend any honoraria I receive on engagement-related activities and to help deserving students.

+I do expect honorarium if I make multiple visits or a multiple-day visit, or if the engagement involves workshop, tutorial, faculty-specific activities, or any "intensive activity".

 (Day visits are NOT a profit-making or résumé-enhancing exercise for me.)

-I do expect honorarium if I make multiple visits or if the engagement involves workshop, tutorial, faculty-specific activities, or any intensive activity.
-(Not a comprehensive list.)

 ### Topics